Azure/azure-powershell/src/Cdn/examples/Start-AzFrontDoorCdnProfilePrepareMigration.md

 --------
 ```

-When the CDN proflie associated with WAF and copy to a new WAF policy.
-The new WAF policy should be created in the same subscription and resource group with the CDN profile's.
+When a classic AFD instance associated with WAF and copy to a new WAF policy.
+The new WAF policy should be created in the same subscription and resource group with the classic AFD instance's.
-Migrate the CDN profile to Azure Frontdoor(Standard/Premium) profile.
+Migrate classic AFD to Azure Front Door(Standard/Premium) profile..
 The change need to be committed after this.

-### Example 3: When the CDN proflie associated with WAF and select an existing WAF policy...
+### Example 3: When a classic AFD instance associated with WAF and select an existing WAF policy.
 ```powershell
 $wafMapping = New-AzFrontDoorCdnMigrationWebApplicationFirewallMappingObject -MigratedFromId /subscriptions/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/resourcegroups/rgName01/providers/Microsoft.Network/frontdoorwebapplicationfirewallpolicies/waf01 -MigratedToId /subscriptions/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/resourcegroups/rgName01/providers/Microsoft.Network/frontdoorwebapplicationfirewallpolicies/existingWAFName
 Start-AzFrontDoorCdnProfilePrepareMigration -ResourceGroupName rgName -ClassicResourceReferenceId /subscriptions/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/resourcegroups/rgName/providers/Microsoft.Network/Frontdoors/name -ProfileName name-migrated -SkuName Standard_AzureFrontDoor -MigrationWebApplicationFirewallMapping $wafMapping